• Skip to primary navigation

 Strawberry Rhubarb Pie with scoop of vanilla ice cream on a stack of white plates and two forks.

 Potluck season and holidays are the most popular times to make pies, but I say pie season is year round!
-This easy pie is made without tapioca and is brushed with an egg to give it this deep, golden color on the crust with a little extra crunch.
+This rhubarb and strawberry pie is made without tapioca and is brushed with an egg wash to give it this deep, golden color on the crust with a little extra crunch.

 I don't feel guilty one bit using the rolled up pie dough (I don't care for the frozen pre-shaped crust).
 With my busy schedule, sometimes, it means the difference in whether or not there is pie for dessert or not.